View Current

 Section 2 - Definitions

-(3) For the purposes of this policy, definitions that apply can be found in the Policy DDS Glossary, in addition to the following:
+(2) Definitions that apply can be found in the Policy DDS Glossary and the Student Administration Policy, in addition to the following:

 1. Posthumous Award means an award granted after a student has died.